slackapi/bolt-js/docs/_future/custom_functions.md

 The function takes a single argument called its "context", and returns an object that exactly matches the structure of function definition's `output_parameters`.

-Let's look at a sample function file, `sample-function.js`, from the `manifest/function` directory in our default [Bolt JS Starter Template](https://github.com/slack-samples/bolt-js-starter-template/tree/future).
+Let's look at a sample function file, `sample-function.js`, from the `manifest/function` directory in our default [Bolt for JavaScript Starter Template](https://github.com/slack-samples/bolt-js-starter-template/tree/future).
 This function, `SampleFunctionDefinition`, defines its expected input parameters:
 ```js
 const { DefineFunction, Schema } = require('@slack/bolt');